 - Water-purified is best because the chlorine in tap water really can mess with yeast and rising.

-- If you use Cup4Cup, you need more flour than if you use Steve's GF Bread Blend.
-Use my photos as a dough guide so you can compare your dough to mine.
+4. If you use Cup4Cup, you need more flour than Steve’s GF Bread Blend.
+Use my photos as a dough guide to compare your dough to mine.

-Step 1: In a glass measuring cup or bowl, add the sugar and dry yeast to warm water.
-Make sure the water is about 120º F. Allow the yeast to sit and foam for 5-10 minutes.
+Step 1: Add the sugar and dry yeast to warm water in a glass measuring cup or bowl.
+Ensure the water is about 120ยบ F. Allow the yeast to sit and foam for 5-10 minutes.
 You will know the yeast is ready to use when it is bubbly.

 Tip: Use purified water if you can.
 The chlorine in tap water may affect your yeast and hinder its growth.

-You can also use a stand mixer with a paddle or dough hook attachment to make this bread dough.
+To make this bread dough, you can also use a stand mixer with a paddle or dough hook attachment.

-Step 3: Pour the yeast mixture (or sourdough starter) in, then add the additional water.
-Mix well with a spoon scraping the bowl's sides to get all the batter.
+Step 3: Pour the yeast mixture (or sourdough starter) in, then add water.
+Mix well with a spoon, scraping the bowl’s sides to get all the batter.

 You can also use a standing mixer with either a dough hook attachment or a paddle attachment to mix the dough.

-This photo gives you an idea of what the batter consistency looks like.
-You will note the batter is like a very thick pancake batter.
-Getting your batter wetter like this means tweaking adding more or less liquid depending on the flour blend.
+This photo gives you an idea of the batter’s consistency.
+You will note that it is like a very thick pancake batter.
+Getting your batter wetter like this means tweaking and adding more or less liquid depending on the flour blend.

 Step 4: Place the dough in a warm spot for the dough to rise.
-For sourdough, you will need to let the batter rise longer than when you use active dry yeast.
+For sourdough, you must let the batter rise longer than when you use active dry yeast.

-🔑 Sandi says: In most recipes, you have to shape your dough before the rise.
-With this gluten free English Muffins recipe, you rise the dough first.
-That means when you scoop up dough to cook, you need to be really careful not to deflate the dough!
+๐ Sandi says: In most recipes, you must shape your dough before the rise.
+With this gluten free English Muffin recipe, you rise the dough first.
+That means when you scoop up the dough to cook, you need to be careful not to deflate the dough!

 Step 5: Time to cook your English muffins!
 I used mason jar lids (without the middle part), and I made some without.
 If you have English muffin rings, use those.
 For best results, spray the inside of the rings with cooking spray.
 (I used a spray of avocado oil that I found at my local grocery store.)